cocomelonc/cocomelonc.github.io/_posts/2021-09-11-reverse-shells.markdown

 Unfortunately, there is no way to completely block reverse shells.
 Unless you are deliberately using reverse shells for remote administration, any reverse shell connections are likely to be malicious.
 To limit exploitation, you can lock down outgoing connectivity to allow only specific remote IP addresses and ports for the required services.
 This might be achieved by sandboxing or running the server in a minimal container.

 I hope this post was at least a little useful for entry level cyber security specialists (and possibly even professionals).
 Thanks for your time and good bye!
+*PS.
+All drawings are mine*